agiordan101/psyleague-fork/ReadMe.md

 Simple cmd-line league system for bot contests.

+# How to interact with psyleague

+All the following command must be executed at psyleague repository root.

+Config file is located at `./psyleague.cfg`

+Start psyleague server :

+`psyleague run`

+Add bots with :

+`psyleague bot add {BOT_NAME} -s {MAIN_SRC_PATH}`
+`psyleague bot add BbMmabPv-3.1.6 -s ../codingame_chess/mains/maincg`

+See current results with :

+`psyleague show`

+Reset league with :

+`rm psyleague.db && rm psyleague.games`

+A add_bots.sh script allow to reset the current db/games and add a bunch a bots :

+`sh add_bots.sh`

+# Original repository explanations

 Install the latest version with `pip install psyleague --upgrade`

 AFAIK, it requires python 3.8 or newer.